Insurance Claims Adjusters

 The major difference between a staff adjuster working for an insurance company and a public adjuster is in whose interests they are representing.
 If you are adjusting on behalf of an insurance company, one of your goals is to limit the amount of money that the company has to payout.
 More money not paid to policyholders means more money kept by the company, and more money kept by the company means more profits.
 Therefore, it is likely that an insurance company’s adjusting will undervalue your claim at least somewhat, as it is in their best interests to do so.

 On the other hand, a public adjuster does their adjusting on behalf of the policyholder.
 This means that a public adjuster will be more likely to find questionable or ambiguous claims in favor of the policyholder.
 They will make sure that every last eligible loss is claimed so that the client gets as much money as possible.

 Duties of Insurance Adjusters

 - Determining whether the insurance policy covers the claim

 - Investigating and evaluating insurance claims

 - Confirming that claims are not fraudulent

-- Making an estimate of how much money the insurance company should pay for the claimed loss
+- Estimating how much money the insurance company should pay

 - Negotiating settlements